susan-wz/jungle/README.md

  - functionality for admins to manage product categories
  - enhancing the order details page
  - security for the admin section
+ - email confirmations once an order has been placed

 ## Setup